d3/d3-transition/README.md

 <a name="selection_interrupt" href="#selection_interrupt">#</a> <i>selection</i>.<b>interrupt</b>([<i>name</i>])

 Interrupts the active transition of the specified *name* on the selected elements, and cancels any pending transitions with the specified *name*, if any.
-If a name is not specified, the empty name (“”) is used.
+If a name is not specified, null is used.

 <a name="transition" href="#transition">#</a> d3.<b>transition</b>([<i>name</i>])

 Returns a new transition on the root element, `document.documentElement`, with the specified *name*.
-If a *name* is not specified, the default empty name (“”) is used.
+If a *name* is not specified, null is used.
 The new transition is only exclusive with other transitions of the same name.
 The *name* may also be a [transition](#transition) instance; see [*selection*.transition](#selection_transition).
 This method is equivalent to:

 ```js
 d3.selection()